gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.10/index.md

 Free your site from slow images forever.
 With the new Image CDN, we've added better support for remote files and images when building source plugins.
 The source plugins for WordPress & Contentful are already using the new `RemoteFile` GraphQL interface to enable the new `GatsbyImage` resolver (so you can try it out today).
 Other popular CMS and support for local files will follow.
 The new `GatsbyImage` resolver downloads images on demand and processes them during the build.
 This results in reduced build times and better user experience.
 You can even remove image processing as a whole during the build step!
 With Image CDN on Gatsby Cloud, we defer all image processing at the edge, getting even faster builds!

+If you have feedback, please post it to the [umbrella discussion](https://github.com/gatsbyjs/gatsby/discussions/35147).
+Thanks!

 If you're a source plugin author or written your custom source plugin, check out the [enabling Image CDN support guide](/docs/how-to/plugins-and-themes/creating-a-source-plugin/#enabling-image-cdn-support).
 You can also read the announcement blogpost [Image CDN: Lightning Fast Image Processing for Gatsby Cloud](/blog/image-cdn-lightning-fast-image-processing-for-gatsby-cloud/) to learn more.

 Here's how you can use it in your queries: